-Arguably the most welcome of those upgrades is that, during our extensive testing, we found the iPhone 13 mini battery life to have improved significantly year-over-year.
+Arguably the most welcome of the upgrades here is that, during our extensive testing, we found the iPhone 13 mini battery life to have improved significantly year-over-year.
 Rest assured, small phone users: you can now go all day using this phone, even if, unsurprisingly, the battery life isn’t as good as you’ll get from the larger iPhone 13 or iPhone 13 Pro Max.

-You’ll spend less time charging this phone and more time snapping better photos, thanks to the new camera sensors that are part of the iPhone 13 mini’s mostly familiar-looking dual-camera system.
+You’ll spend less time charging this phone and more time snapping better photos, thanks to the improved camera sensors that are part of the iPhone 13 mini’s mostly familiar-looking dual-camera system.
 The main wide camera lets in 47% more light, according to Apple, and sure enough, all the night mode photos we shot looked bright, with markedly less noise than images captured on the iPhone 12 mini.

-Photos look better partly thanks to the new sensor, and Sensor-shift OIS technology that was previously exclusive to the iPhone 12 Pro and its Pro Max partner, and partly due to the advancements in computational photography.
+Photos look better partly thanks to the upgraded sensor, and Sensor-shift OIS technology that was previously exclusive to the iPhone 12 Pro and its Pro Max partner, and partly due to the advancements in computational photography.

-There’s also good news if the iPhone 13 mini inspires you to take more photos: Apple has bumped up the storage tiers from last year’s devices, so gone is the severely limiting 64GB entry-level size.
+There’s also good news if the iPhone 13 mini inspires you to take more photos: Apple has bumped up the storage tiers from 2020’s devices, so gone is the severely limiting 64GB entry-level size.
 Say hello to 128GB, 256GB and 512GB minis – but also, say hello to higher prices for the phones in most regions.